Secret Camera Apps on your child’s phone: Should you be worried?

 There’s a new wave of secret camera apps, (also known as ghost-apps) that can be used to hide photos.
 There are two different types of apps to be aware of:

-Apps like Private Ninja Cam, Top Secret Camera, Stealth Cam, etc. take steps to disguise the fact that the person is using the camera.
+Apps like Private Ninja Cam, Camera Eye, Stealth Cam, etc. take steps to disguise the fact that the person is using the camera.
 They can blank the screen, disguise the preview window, and mute the phone (so there’s no shutter sound) while the camera’s in use.
 Some can also use a motion sensor to activate the camera.

 Secret Photo Vault Apps

-Apps such as Best Secret Folder, Calculator Percent, Keep Safe Private Photo Vault, etc. provide the user with a private place to store photos, where other users (like friends or family) won’t stumble across them.
+Apps such as Best Secret Folder, Calculator#Hide Photos Videos, Keep Safe Private Photo Vault, etc. provide the user with a private place to store photos, where other users (like friends or family) won’t stumble across them.
 These apps will require a password for access, could be disguised as another app to hide their real function, or could sound and alarm or take a picture when accessed.

 Should you be worried?